Sold a Sum

 All brilliant.

-But somewhere along the way, we decided that facts didn’t matter as much as feelings.
+But somewhere along the way, we decided:

-That automatic recall was old-fashioned.
+Automatic recall was old-fashioned.

-That practice was boring.
-That if a child couldn’t calculate, they could just explain instead.
+If a child couldn’t calculate, they could just explain instead.

-That is not understanding.
+That’s not deep understanding.

 Children can’t reason with numbers they don’t know.

-There’s no magic strategy that replaces fluency.
+There is no magic strategy that replaces fluency.

-There’s no diagram that can carry the whole load forever.
+There is no diagram that can carry the whole load forever.

 Fluency isn’t speed.